CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "consumption_effect_on_conditions" : [ "EOC_1" ],  // Effect on conditions to run after consuming.
 Inline or string id supported
 "quench" : 0,               // Thirst quenched
-"healthy" : -2,             // Health effects (used for sickness chances) "addiction_potential" : 80, // Ability to cause addictions
+"healthy" : -2,             // Health effects (used for sickness chances) "addiction_potential" : 80, // Default strength for this item to cause addictions
+"addiction_type" : [ "crack", { "addiction": "cocaine", "potential": 5 } ], // Addiction types (if no potential is given, the "addiction_potential" field is used to determine the strength of that addiction)
 "monotony_penalty" : 0,     // (Optional, default: 2) Fun is reduced by this number for each one you've consumed in the last 48 hours.
                             // Can't drop fun below 0, unless the comestible also has the "NEGATIVE_MONOTONY_OK" flag.
 "calories" : 0,             // Hunger satisfied (in kcal)